ibhupesh/LoginPage/ReadMe.txt

 setHeader method has been used to remove the cache so that user cant access the pages if logged out once.

+A MySql database has been connected to the project named as Login which contains the usernames and passwords of the allowed users.The databse is connected by using a separate class named as LoginDao.java The username is checked in the database by making the use of prepared statement to carry out the query.